lebip/st_storages/README.md

 - **Sorting speed:** Up to 16x hopper speed (144000 items/hour)
 - **Size:** 128x47x68 - 43100 blocks
 - **Extra features:** Unstackable sorting, chunkloaders, small status indicators panel.
 - **testing and known issues:** No known major issues.
 Tested by the creators.
 Some rail placements can be tricky to build.
 The unsorted/overflow slice should be cleared before it fills up completely as it lacks protection.
+The user should stick around until the chunkloading light turns on aftern inputting items and when sorting boxes directly into the bulk.
 - [**Original post (16/06/2024)**](https://discord.com/channels/748542142347083868/749137424684285992/1251974389088391259)
 - [**Download link (latest update)**](https://discord.com/channels/748542142347083868/1251974389088391259/1339736798930272266)
 - [**Youtube video**](https://www.youtube.com/watch?v=9eHcvMi7HUw)